evaneschneider/site/_posts/2015-10-19-sphere-wind.markdown

 1) *The CTU and Van Leer integrators fail as a result of the transverse flux update step.* I am unable to run this test in the adiabatic regime with either the CTU or VL integrator, regardless of the reconstruction technique or Riemann solver.
 However, I can run the test if I leave out the transverse flux update step in CTU (i.e. just do normal PPM).
+I don't currently have a fix for this.

-2) *Dual energy may be needed for cooling.* If I run this test with cooling, the code breaks relatively quickly even without the transverse flux update.
-Negative pressures are produced after the final update step, and eventually the code crashes as a result of negative densities in the final update.
-With the current implementation of dual energy the situation is improved somewhat (see below), but still not fixed.
+2) *Dual energy may be needed for cooling.* If I run this test with cooling, the code produces negative pressures relatively quickly even without the transverse flux update.
+Eventually the code crashes, but I'm not clear on whether the crash is caused by negative densities after the final update, or a failure of the Riemann solver in the lowest density regions.
+With the current implementation of dual energy the situation is improved somewhat, in the sense that the internal energy gets corrected to a positive number.
+However, the code still crashes, at around the same time it crashed without dual energy.

 3) *Unstable cooling?* With dual energy, the crash occurs not as a result of negative densities or pressures after the final update, but because of a failure in the Riemann solver in a region of very low density behind the cloud.
-I have not spent much time on this yet.
+I have not spent much time on this yet, but it may be the primary problem.

 **Current Results**